 Seasonally, you’ll see clear cost swings: Switzerland’s summer (June–Aug) and winter ski (Dec–Feb) peaks typically push restaurant and market prices above U.S. baselines—dining and markets show the widest gaps—while lodging, ski leisure, and short-term transport surge even more.

-You should budget for higher short-term fares and taxis and expect transit pass and single-ticket baselines ($97.53 monthly, $4.27 single) to be poor predictors during tourist weeks.
+You should budget for higher short-term fares and taxis, even though transit pass and single-ticket baselines ($102 monthly, $4.33 single) remain relatively stable; it’s your total usage during tourist weeks that tends to spike.

 U.S. spikes are more localized (cities, spring break, holiday corridors) and moderated by a lower overall cost of living.